gsantia/context-sensitive-NER/README.md

-# context-sensitive-NER
+# Context Sensitive Named-Entity Recognition

-A novel named-entity recognition system focusing on detecting rare and sparsely occuring name entities, powered by flexible context features of word forms.
+A novel named-entity recognition (NER) system focusing on detecting rare and sparsely occuring name entities, powered by flexible context features of word forms.
 The model used statistical, lending itself well to classic machine learning.